maxgreive/utxo-web/src/pages/index.md

 # Hero Section
 hero:
   title: Become <span>Customer First</span>
   subtitle: Understand your customer and grow
   intro: Everyone wants to be understood and cared for.
 This builds trust.
 And trust is the basis for sustainable growth.
   ctaText: See how we can help you
   ctaLink: /services

+# About Section
+about:
+  title: We Do Financial Planning And Consulting
+  subtitle: ensure high availability of your services
+  text: We are helping to lead the charge; we can help you build on your pas aeret successes and prepare for future.
+Our Group is recognized as one of the World's leading Industry following.
+  text2: helping to lead the charge we can help you build on your passucc esses and prepare for future.
+  bulletpoints:
+    - 100% Better Results
+    - Promis TimelineI Guarantee
+    - Suspe Ndisse Suscipit
+    - Review Credit Reports
+    - Suspe Ndisse Suscipit
+    - Review Credit Reports

 # Service Section
 services:
-  serviceTitle:
+  title: The Best Choice For All Your Business Needs
-  serviceSubtitle: Providing Services
+  subtitle: Providing Services
   items:
     - title: Customer Research Sprints
       text: We help you to gain profitable insights and successful results in a very short time.
 From day one.
 Guaranteed.